 Sec.
-57. Rescue of Seafarers On-Board Domestic Ships. -The provisions under this Act on repatriation, as may be applicable, shall also apply to seafarers working on domestic ships.
-Seafarers on board domestic ships shall be entitled to emergency rescues in cases of war, epidemics, abandonment of ships by shipowners, disasters or calamities, whether natural or man-made, and other similar events.
-The Philippine Coast Guard and MARINA shall undertake and assist in the rescue of seafarers on board domestic ships.
+57. Rescue of Seafarers On-Board Domestic Ships. - The provisions under this Act on repatriation as may be applicable, shall also apply to seafarer working on

+- domestic ships.
+Seafarers on board domestic ships shall be entitled to emergencies - 2 rescues in cases of war, epidemics, abandonment of ships by shipowners, disasters or - 3 calamities, whether natural or man-made, and other similar events.
+The Philippine - 4 Coast Guard and MARINA shall undertake and assist in the rescue of seafarers on - 5 board domestic ships.

 Sec.
-58. Contracting or Subcontracting of Services. - The contracting or subcontracting of seafarers for work on-board domestic ships shall be governed by existing rules and regulations issued by the DOLE.
+58. Contracting or Subcontracting of Services. - The contracting or subcontracting of seafarers for work onboard domestic ships shall be governed by existing rules and regulations by the DOLE.

+9 CHAPTER XV

-CHAPTER XV 1 2 MANNING LEVELS AND COMPLIANCE AND ENFORCEMENT OF SHIPS OF PHILIPPINE REGISTRY 3 Sec.
-59. Manning Levels. - All ships of Philippine registry shall have the required 4 minimum manning levels as prescribed by the Maritime Industry Authority (MARINA).
-5 They shall, at all times, be manned by a crew that is adequate in terms of size and 6 qualifications taking into account the need to operate the vessel safely and efficiently.
-7 Sec.
-60. Crew Competence. - Every member of the crew of a ship of Philippine 8 Registry shall possess, in addition to the required medical certificate, the appropriate 9 certificate of competency issued by the relevant government agency/ies, setting forth 10 his/her competence to serve in the capacity, and perform the functions involved at 11 the level of responsibility, for the position held, for the type, tonnage, power, means 12 of propulsion, and trading patterns of the ships concerned.
-13 The certificate of competency shall attest that the seafarer to whom it is issued 14 meets the requirements for service, age, qualification, and examinations for the 15 position held.
-16 Sec.
-61. Compliance and Certification. - All ships of Philippine registry shall 17 comply with the provisions of this Act.
-The shipowner and master shall ensure the 18 compliance of the ship with this Act and its implementing rules and regulations, who 19 shall be made principally liable for any violation thereof.
-20 For this purpose, a Maritime Labour Certificate or a certificate of compliance, 21 as applicable, shall be issued in accordance with the implementing rules and 22 regulations of this Act.
-23 Sec.
-62. Inspection and Enforcement. - 24 The Secretary of Labor or the appropriate Secretary in-charge of migration-(a) 25 related matters, or his/her duly authorized representative, shall have the 26 authority to inspect all ships of Philippine registry, domestic or ocean-going, to 27 ensure compliance with labor standards and occupational safety and health as provided under this Act.
+MANNING LEVELS AND COMPLIANCE AND ENFORCEMENT OF SHIPS OF PHILIPPINE REGISTRY

+Sec.
+59. Manning Levels. - All ships of Philippine registry shall have the required minimum manning levels as prescribed by the Maritime Industry Authority (MARINA).
+They shall, at all times, be manned by a crew that is adequate in terms of size and qualifications taking into account the need to operate the vessel safely and efficiently.

+Sec.
+60. Crew Competence. - Every member of the crew of a ship of Philippine registry shall possess, in addition to the required medical certificate, the appropriate certificate of competency issued by the relevant government agency/ies, setting forth his/her competence to serve in the capacity, and perform the functions involved at the level of responsibility, for the position held, for the type, tonnage, power, means of propulsion, and trading patterns of the ships concerned.

+The certificate of competency shall attest that the seafarer to whom it is issued meets the requirements for service, age, qualification, and examinations for the position held.

+Sec.
+61. Compliance and Certification. - All ships of Philippine registry shall comply with the provisions of this Act.
+The shipowner and master shall ensure the compliance of the ship with this Act and its implementing rules and regulations, who shall be made principally liable for any violation thereof.

+For this purpose, a Maritime Labour Certificate or a certificate of compliance, as applicable, shall be issued in accordance with the implementing rules and regulations of this Act.

+Sec.
+62. Inspection and Enforcement. -

+a) The Secretary of Labor and the appropriate Secretary-in-charge of migration-related matters, or his/her duly authorized representative, shall have the authority to inspect all ships of Philippine registry, domestic or ocean-going, to ensure compliance with labor standards and occupational safety and health as provided under this Act.

-The enforcement and compliance monitoring activities may be coordinated and 1 conducted by the DOLE with the relevant government agencies, including MARINA and PCG, in conjunction with their schedules for inspection and certification.
+The enforcement and compliance monitoring activities may be coordinated and conducted by the DOLE with the relevant government agencies, including MARINA and PCG, in conjunction with their schedules for inspection and certification.